 2. Compile a contact list.
 This list should include all the people you’ll need to reach in the event of an emergency, along with their primary and secondary phone numbers, email addresses, and physical addresses.
 For your office list, you should include information for your executives, colleagues, people on your team, as well as your office building’s management, maintenance, and security personnel.
 It should also include key suppliers, vendors, and clients you may need to reach if business operations are impacted for a period of time.
 For your family’s contact list, make sure to include all local family members, as well as any out-of-towners who need to be notified in the event of an emergency.
 Designate a central point of contact so everyone knows where to call to report their location and status.

 4. Text instead of call.
 Phone networks can get jammed when there’s an emergency, and severe weather can make it even more challenging to get calls through to colleagues and loved ones.
 The FCC recommends texting people you need to communicate with during a disaster, instead of calling.
 The likelihood that your message will go through is a lot greater, especially when the networks are experiencing a high volume of calls.
 Click here for more tips from the FCC on communicating during a disaster.
-Note: text messages to 911 do not work in most areas.
-If you need emergency assistance, call instead of text.
+Note: Text messages to 911 do not work in all areas.
+If you need emergency assistance, voice calls are preferred over text messages.

-If you’re looking for some more help in creating your emergency communication plan, this checklist from PrepareMyBusiness.org is a great place to start.
+If you’re looking for some more help in creating your emergency communication plan, this website is a great place to start.
 You can also find more information on preparing your office for an emergency at PrepareMyBusiness.org.

 Start creating your emergency communications plan today and practice it often.
 With a good plan in place, you’ll be ready when a disaster strikes.

 Fires?
 Floods?
 Power Outages?
 We want to hear your disaster recovery stories!
-Click here to share your stories and photos with us.
+Share your stories and photos with us at AdminSuccess@AllThingsAdmin.com.

 HOW TO USE THIS ARTICLE IN YOUR NEWSLETTER OR WEBSITE